 At the end of the short hike you’ll find the observation platform, which offers stunning views of the gorgeous waterfall:

-The North Umpqua River has carved a sinuous gorge out of the lava flow, resulting in a waterfall of 113 feet in height – a 28-foot upper tier that plunges into a pool flanked by a deep alcove, followed by an 85-foot plunge into a large pool.
+The North Umpqua River has carved a sinuous gorge out of the lava flow, resulting in a waterfall of 113 feet in height – a 28-foot upper tier that plunges into a pool flanked by a deep alcove, followed by two stepped falls and an 85-foot plunge into a large pool.